 The Town Clerk’s functions, mandated by the Federal and State statues and Town By-Laws, also include the recording of the actions of the Town’s legislative branch (Town Meeting).

 The Medfield Town Clerk holds the rank of department head.
-In addition to her general duties as Town Clerk, she also serves as the Clerk for the Board of Registrars of Voters.
-State law provides that the Town Clerk is the official keeper of the Town Seal and the Town's Oaths of Office.
-The Town Clerk is also a Justice of the Peace and, as a result, has the authority to perform civil marriage ceremonies.
-She is also a Notary Public and have the authority to notarize documents signed in their presence.
+In addition to the general duties as Town Clerk, the Clerk serves as the Clerk for the Board of Registrars of Voters.
+State law provides that the Town Clerk is the official keeper of the Town Seal and the Town’s Oaths of Office.